natcap/invest.users-guide/source/input_types.rst

    This is how many bits are used to store the number.
 It determines the range of numbers that can fit into the data type.
    You can save space by using the smallest size that works for your data.
 For example, the large numbers available in a **float64** raster are rarely needed.
 The **float32** range is sufficient for most real-world data, and it uses half as much space.
-   The **uint8** type is sufficient for most discrete data that InVEST uses (land use/land cover classes, soil groups, and so on).
-If you have less than 256 different values, you can save space by
+   The **uint8** type is sufficient for most discrete data that InVEST uses (land use/land cover classes, soil groups, and so on) which have fewer than 256 possible values.

-Here are all the standard raster data types available:
+Here are all the standard raster data types and their ranges (ranges include the starting and ending values):

 1. **byte** (**uint8**): any integer from 0 to 255
 2. **uint16**: any integer from 0 to 65,535